sheerun/home/README.md

 - Shows green ⌂ by default or red ✘ if previous command failed
 - Shows current directory name (type `pwd` for full path)
 - Ctrl-a goes to the start of command, Ctrl-e to the end (like in other inputs)
+- Ctrl-z toggles process back and forth between background and foreground (useful for vim)
 - Adds extra characters to word definition so Ctrl-w works better
 - You can type git commands without `git` (for example `log` for `git log` or `merge` for `git merge`)
 - A few of extra git aliases: